Les Dudek

-Les Dudek (born August 2, 1952, at Naval Air Station, Quonset Point, Rhode Island, United States) is an American guitarist, singer and songwriter.
+Les Dudek (born August 2, 1952) is an American guitarist, singer and songwriter.

 In addition to his solo material, Dudek has played guitar with Steve Miller Band, The Dudek-Finnigan-Krueger Band, Stevie Nicks, Cher, Boz Scaggs, The Allman Brothers Band, Maria Muldaur, Bobby Whitlock, Mike Finnigan, Jim Krueger and Dave Mason.

 Early years

-Dudek's father Harold came from Campbell, Nebraska, and was a World War II veteran in the United States Navy.
-His mother Alma, of Brooklyn, was a former Radio City Music Hall Rockette.
+Dudek was born at Naval Air Station, Quonset Point, Rhode Island, United States.
+His father, Harold, came from Campbell, Nebraska, and served in the United States Navy in World War II.
+His mother, Alma, of Brooklyn, was a former Radio City Music Hall Rockette.
 Les has one older sister, Sandy.
 The family is of Czech, German, Italian, and Russian descent.
 Six years after Les was born, his father retired from the Navy and the family moved to Auburndale, Florida, where he grew up.